ironcev/thp.im/_posts/2017-03-08-i-am-only-human-after-all.md

 Is there any better opportunity to demonstrate fearlessness and confidence in front of your colleagues then running update scripts on a production database in the middle of a working day?
 Running them, of course, right out of the SQL Server Management Studio with auto-commit set to *On*.
 If something goes wrong, there is no way back.
 But hey, what could possible go wrong?
 Am I not the Chief Master Hero &trade; of our small software shop?
 And besides, rollbacks are for cowards.

 I quickly wrote and run the first simple update script.
 The colleagues were looking at my shared desktop.
 And I knew what I was doing was a bad idea.
 That baaaad feeling in my gut.
 Very bad feeling.
-"This is not engineering" - a voice in my had was telling me.
+"This is not engineering", a voice in my had was telling me.
 "This is [a high-wire walk between the Twin Towers on a windy day](https://en.wikipedia.org/wiki/Man_on_Wire)."

 ![Man on Wire](/resources/i-am-only-human-after-all/man-on-wire.jpg)

 "I am maybe the Chief Master Hero &trade; of our small company, but [Philippe Petit](https://en.wikipedia.org/wiki/Philippe_Petit) I'm surely not."

 Still, I continued walking the high-wire.
 The update went well.
 I pretended ultimate calmness.
 "Hey, I do this every day."
 The second simple update script was also done, typed in a less then a minute.
-"This is a baaaad thing you are doing right now, Igor" - the voice was telling me.
+And then again that voice: "This is a baaaad thing you are doing right now, Igor!"
 The colleagues were quiet.
 But I knew they were thinking the very same.
 "This will not end up well."
 Still they didn't dare to verbally oppose my overconfidence.
 I hid my doubts behind jokes and quoting [Sledge Hammer](https://en.wikipedia.org/wiki/Sledge_Hammer!).

 ![Sledge Hammer - Trust me, I know what I'm doing](/resources/i-am-only-human-after-all/sledge-hammer-trust-me-i-know-what-i-am-doing.jpg)